 These kids were middle of the pack freshmen and sophomores who could easily master complex social media applications and identify every single Kardashian.
 Yet most of them manifested only transitory interest in what typically is taught in school.
-And trying to transform their purely instrumental in passing tests into an intrinsic interest in knowledge was like trying to make a dog happy by manually wagging its tail.
-These were not the type of people who could be easily influenced by a biased lecture.
+And trying to transform their purely instrumental interest in passing tests into an intrinsic interest in knowledge was like trying to make a dog happy by manually wagging its tail.
+These typical undergraduates were not the type of people who could be easily influenced by a biased lecture.

 I doubt my 46-years of experience with academic amnesia and disinterest is unusual.
 In fact I’ll wager student ignorance of past instruction is utterly commonplace.
 That is why university administrators would rather fight a pack of rabid pit bulls barehanded than require students to pass core subject tests before granting them a degree.

 Is it proper for professors to conduct class in a one-sided manner?
 Not when the issue is multi-faceted.
 And they certainly should not ask biased test questions and require the “right” answers.
 But it’s not like these students are living in Hitler’s Germany or Stalin’s Russia.
 And it is only in this kind of situation, where only one point of view is permitted, that indoctrination is likely to succeed.
-These students have other professors, each with a different opinion and popular culture offers still more opinions.
+These students have other professors, each with a different opinion and popular culture offers still more.
 Moreover, by the time they get to college these youngsters will have spent years learning not to take instruction all that seriously.